Real Orcho Run Receipt, Annotated

 Where the cost lives

-Section titled “Where the cost lives”The headline number is API-equivalent, not a bill — see Cost accounting for the model.
-What the receipt lets you do is decompose it:
+Section titled “Where the cost lives”The full private receipt contains API-equivalent estimates rather than a provider bill — see Cost accounting for the model.
+The public case keeps the workload shape while omitting private prices:

-- Output tokens are 464k of 109.9M — about 0.4%.
+- Output is below 1% of the recorded token volume.
 Almost the entire volume is input: agents re-reading their context as the run progresses.

 - Around 95% of that input was served from provider cache.
 Fresh, full-priced token traffic is a small fraction of the headline figure.

-This is the reason Orcho reports cost per phase and per subtask instead of one number: a $116.67 headline and a “96% cache-read implement phase” describe two very different runs.
+This is the reason Orcho reports usage per phase and per subtask instead of one headline estimate: a cache-heavy implementation phase and a fresh-token phase can represent very different workloads.

 The receipt tells on the run